SynFlow: Scaling Up LiDAR Scene Flow Estimation with Synthetic Data: Introduction

-Through extensive experiments, we demonstrate that the model trained on SynFlow-4k generalizes zero-shot to different real-world sensors, matching in-domain supervised performance on nuScenes and beating the best in-domain results on TruckScenes by 31.8\%.
-As a pre-training foundation, fine-tuning on just 5\% of real labels already exceeds the performance of baselines trained from scratch on a budget four times larger. \ifready Our dataset and pipeline are open-source at \url{https://github.com/Kin-Zhang/SynFlow}. \else Our dataset and pipeline are open-sourced and links will be provided after review. \fi Our primary contributions are as follows:
+Through extensive experiments, we demonstrate that the model trained on SynFlow-4k generalizes zero-shot to different real-world sensors, comparable to in-domain supervised performance on nuScenes and beating the best in-domain results on TruckScenes by 31.8\%.
+As a pre-training foundation, fine-tuning on just 5\% of real labels already exceeds the performance of baselines trained from scratch on a budget four times larger.
+Our dataset is available at \url{https://huggingface.co/datasets/KTH/SynFlow}.
+Our primary contributions are as follows:

 \begin{itemize} \item We propose \textbf{SynFlow}, the first synthesis pipeline designed specifically for LiDAR scene flow.
-It shifts the focus from sensor-specific realism to geometric and temporal interaction complexity to address the scarcity of dense motion supervision.
+It shifts the focus from sensor-specific realism to geometric and temporal interaction complexity to address the lack of dense motion supervision.

 \item We introduce \textbf{SynFlow-4k}, a large-scale synthetic dataset comprising 4,000 sequences ($\sim$940k frames) with dense, noise-free scene flow labels—representing a $34\times$ scale-up over existing real-world annotated resources.